memgraph/docs/gqlalchemy/how-to-guides/query-builder/graph-projection.md

 query_builder.execute()
 ```

-This executes this Cypher query:
+The above code executes the following Cypher query:
 ```Cypher
 MATCH p=(:LABEL)-->(:LABEL)
 WITH project(p) AS graph
 CALL test_query_module(graph, 'arg')
 ```

-This can be expanded, you can use multiple relationship types and up to 2 node
+Te code can be expanded, you can use multiple relationship types and node
 labels.
-Using this, we can call the query module as:
+Using this functionality, we can call the query module as:
 ```Python
 labels = ["LABEL0", "LABEL1"]
 relationship_types = ["TYPE0", "TYPE1"]